contrastdev/contrastdev/README.md

-Just a developer like everyone else :)
+Just a developer like everyone else,
 Discord: contrast#4067